ValentinRonsseray/rag_lo17/README.md

 ```
 The script checks if Pokémon data and indexes are present.
 If not,
 it automatically downloads the data from **PokéAPI** and scrapes
-additional information from **Poképedia** before building the indexes
+comprehensive paragraphs from **Poképedia** before building the
-and launching the Streamlit interface.
+indexes and launching the Streamlit interface.
+The scraped text is
+stored under `data/pokepedia` for reuse.

 2. Open your browser and navigate to `http://localhost:8501`